Joursoir/ufm/README.md

 # UEFI File Manager (UFM)
 A dual pane file manager with a text based user interface for UEFI environment.
-Distributed under the GNU General Public License, version 3.
+Distributed under the BSD-2-Clause Plus Patent License.

 _Requires EFI Shell v2.0 and above for correct work_